anaseto/gruid/README.md

-As gruid only provides a few map generation algorithms, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides map generation algorithms too, though its conventions for representing positions are somewhat different.
+As gruid only provides a few map generation algorithms, you may be interested in the [dngn](https://github.com/SolarLune/dngn) module, which provides map generation algorithms too, though its representations of maps is different.

-You may also want to look into some examples of gruid programs:

-+ [gospeedr](https://github.com/anaseto/gospeedr) : a simple speed reading program.